Arsenal 5 Bolton Wanderers 1

 The context

-Somehow neither John nor myself had visited this ground before.
-Every time it seemed we might – which wasn’t often – tickets proved impossible to obtain.
-But finally the Holy Grail beckoned; a midweek Cup fixture, unattractive opposition, our own teams already knocked out and limited appeal for home fans with (for once) serious title-winning ambitions.
+Somehow neither John nor myself had been here before.
+Every time it seemed we might, which wasn’t often, tickets proved impossible to obtain.
+But finally the Holy Grail beckoned – a midweek Cup fixture, average opposition, our own teams already knocked out and limited appeal for home fans with (for once) serious title-winning ambitions.

 The history